danielehc/katacoda-scenarios/vault-consul-acl/step1.md

 <div style="background-color:#fcf6ea; color:#866d42; border:1px solid #f8ebcf; padding:1em; border-radius:3px;">
   <p><strong>Warning: </strong>
   In this hands-on lab, you are redirecting the output of the `consul acl bootstrap` command to a file to simplify operations in the next steps.
-In a real-life scenario, you want to make sure the bootstrap token is stored in a safe place.
+In a real-life scenario, you should ensure the bootstrap token is stored securely.
 If it is compromised, the ACL system can be abused.
 </p></div>

 Once ACLs have been bootstrapped, you can use the bootstrap token to complete the configuration.

-If the token is not set in the CONSUL_HTTP_TOKEN environment variable, or passed as a a command line option, you will not be able to perform operations, or you will be presented only with a subset of results.
+If the token is not set in the CONSUL_HTTP_TOKEN environment variable, or passed as a a command line option, you will not be able to perform operations with the Consul CLI, or you will be presented only with a subset of results.

 `consul members`{{execute T1}}